 Lambton Shield and the sponsors of the inaugural Mackenzie Volunteer Prize are getting ready to celebrate what it means to give of the time, energy and enthusiasm displayed by so many of our friends and neighbours in our community.

-Sarnia Police responded to 135 calls for service during the last weekend of March 2015.
+Sarnia Police responded to 155 calls for service over the past weekend.

 Sumo wrestling was one activity offered at Jack.org Lambton College’s second annual Fun Day on Thursday, April 16.

 Music and drama students of Northern Institute and Vocational School were given the opportunity to experience the arts in a more natural form by attending a performance of the classic play Oklahoma!